-Tags may be purchased at the Business Office.
+Tags may be purchased

 Parking hang tags may not be returned for a refund and Fontbonne does not replace lost or stolen tags.

 If you wish to park on campus and you do not have a regular parking tag or your tag is not available, a daily parking tag may be purchased.
 Daily parking passes are sold in the Business Office.
 The passes may also be purchased after hours at the Public Safety Office.